 The 3 Cats of the Bay Cat Lineage

-The Bay Cat Lineage consists of three varied cats in the Pardofelis (‘panther cat’) and Catopuma genera.
+The Bay Cat Lineage consists of three varied cats in the Pardofelis ('panther cat') genus and the Catopuma genus.

 These cats inhabit the forests of South East Asia and have been little studied.

-The Bay Cat lineage is the second oldest Felidae lineage to diverge from the ancestral cat species in Asia at 9.4 MYA and three species evolved in South East Asia.
+The Bay Cat lineage is the second oldest Felidae lineage to diverge from the ancestral cat species in Asia at 9.4 million years ago and three species evolved in South East Asia.

 Bay Cat Family Classification